rashadism/openchoreo/docs/new-crd-design.md

 ### GitOps Mode (with Flux)

-1. Developer applies ComponentV2 CRD and Workload resource (synced by Flux)
+1. Developer applies Component CRD and Workload resource (synced by Flux)
 2. Component controller generates component-type resource YAMLs (Service, ScheduledTask, etc.) and commits to GitHub
 3. Flux syncs the generated component-type resources to cluster
 4. Component-type controllers generate Binding YAMLs for development environment and commit to GitHub